DistributedWeb/dappdb/ARCHITECTURE.md

 ## Authorization

-The set of hypercores are *authorized* in that the original author of the first hypercore in a hyperdb must explicitly denote in their append-only log that the public key of a new hypercore is permitted to edit the database.
+The set of hypercores are *authorized* in that the original author of the first ddatabase in a dappdb must explicitly denote in their append-only log that the public key of a new ddatabase is permitted to edit the database.
 Any authorized member may authorize more members.
 There is no revocation or other author management elements currently.